 - Proactive claim-closure strategies for everyday work-related injuries as well as occupational disease and cumulative trauma claims, including traumatic brain injury litigation

 - Internal partnerships with franchises, studios, brokers, and other companies for generation of value-added services and fast, effective litigation plans

 With strategic coverage along the I-95 corridor, in the Midwest in Illinois and Missouri, and most recently in southern California, Goldberg Segalla’s interdisciplinary Trucking practice is a one-stop legal shop for leading trucking and other transportation companies, equipped to handle all of the legal risks, needs, and other issues unique to the industry.
-Actively affiliated with the Trucking Industry Defense Association (TIDA), Truckload Carriers Association (TCA), American Trucking Associations (ATA), and various state trucking associations, and drawing on valuable in-house experience, this integrated team’s capabilities span workers’ compensation, employment, mergers and acquisitions, insurance coverage, and litigation over catastrophic injury and death, property damage, products, and other liability claims.
+Actively affiliated with the Trucking Industry Defense Association (TIDA) and the Trucking Industry Defense Association, and drawing valuable in-house experience, this integrated team’s capabilities span workers’ compensation, employment, mergers and acquisitions, insurance coverage, and litigation over catastrophic injury and death, property damage, products, and other liability claims.
 Practice highlights include:

 - Value-added programs targeted at alleviating pressure points affecting trucking workers’ compensation claims, including a proven light-duty return-to-work program and a pioneering Opioid Impact Program

 - Extensive trial and litigation experience in catastrophic injury, death, and property damage cases, including serving as regional coordinating counsel for major international trucking and logistics companies